WiFiTrace/WiFiTrace_1.github.io/index.md

 * No need to install sensors or perform infrastructure upgrade
 * No laborious fingerprinting of existing infrastructure needed.

 ### WiTrace Features:

 * Infected Person location visit report
-* Co-locators summary report( list of co-locators with duration and location of co-location
+* Co-locators summary report (list of co-locators with duration and location of co-location)
 * Detail Co-location report of each co-locator
-* Co-location report of users visiting location after patient departure but while pathogens are active
+* Capability to identify user visits to locations with active pathogens even after patient departure from the location
 * Configurable Patient visit duration parameter
 * Configurable pathogen activity parameter